Liveaboard Diving in Big Mamas Reef

 What you can see

 Sharks!
-Caribbean reef sharks are the most common shark species here, with the occasional visit from nurse sharks and if you're lucky, the Atlantic sharpnose shark.
-Both nurse sharks and Caribbean reef sharks can measure up to 10 feet (3m) in length, providing prime opportunity to take some amazing photos to show off to your friends!
-Diving with sharks from a liveaboard cruise at Big Mama's Reef is a great thrill while being a very safe activity.
+Caribbean reef sharks are the most common shark species here, with the occasional visit from nurse sharks and the Atlantic sharp-nose shark if you're lucky.
+Nurse and Caribbean reef sharks can measure up to 10 feet (3m) in length, providing a prime opportunity to take some amazing photos to show off to your friends!
+Diving with sharks from a liveaboard cruise at Big Mama's Reef is a great thrill and safe activity.

-Big Mama's Reef is an incredibly special reef.
+Big Mama's Reef is incredibly special.
 It is one of the few remaining locations in the Caribbean where sharks naturally congregate and are free to come and go.
 But why does this make Big Mama's Reef so important?

 Every year, an estimated 100 million sharks are killed.
-Typically, they are targeted for their fins or they are caught as by-catch on trawlers.
-Only recently have we begun to understand the profound devastation this is causing all oceans.
+Typically, they are targeted for their fins or caught as by-catch on trawlers.
+We have only begun to understand the profound devastation this is causing all oceans.

-As apex predators, sharks curate the oceans and act as ocean-health indicators.
+Sharks curate the oceans as apex predators and act as ocean health indicators.
 They keep the general balance of life sustainable in the ocean.
-Sharks achieve this by being efficient predators; they target weak, sick, and slow fish, preventing the spread of diseases, as well as ensuring that numbers of other competitive predators stay under control.
-This helps to establish and maintain healthy schools of fish, and high biodiversity.
+Sharks achieve this by being efficient predators; they target weak, sick, and slow fish, prevent the spread of diseases, and ensure that numbers of other competitive predators stay under control.
+This helps to establish and maintain healthy schools of fish and high biodiversity.

 Big Mama's Reef is where you will also see the larger species, such as grouper, barracuda, stingrays, and the very pretty French angelfish.
 Big, complicated structures of Elkhorn coral are found on the surrounding reef, providing the perfect shelter for many other species like parrotfish, lobster, squirrelfish, and shrimp.